Defining Alcoholism

 Physical

-The impact of alcoholism on the body is normally proportionate to the amount of alcohol consumed, and the pattern or frequency of usage.
+Impact on the body is normally proportionate to quantity of alcohol consumed, and the pattern or frequency of usage.

 Effects can include: